korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 index of World = 6
 ```

-Hopefully, there are no surprises with those 2 overloaded versions.
+Hopefully, there are no surprises with those two overloaded versions.
 What happens if we use this method with letter 'l'?

 ```java